-Want to deliver excellent services?
+Want to deliver excellent services through your IT service management (ITSM)?
 Want to start improving your customers’ experience, but have no clue where to start?
 No worries, because the following five actions will help you to get started.
 And as with anything related to your customers, it’s often best to start with the customers and their journey(s).

-So, this is where my advice in this article with start.
+So, this is where my advice in this article will start.

 Start with one customer journey to build many

 It’s tempting, of course, to start by mapping several customer journeys at once to help understand how your customers experience your services.
 However, a better route to take is to nail down one customer journey first and dig in.
 Focusing on quick, measurable results.
 Perhaps even better is starting with a customer journey that often experiences challenges, is not smooth, but is critical to your customers’ success and overall experience.

 In so doing, describe the customer journey as specifically as possible.
 For example, consider the employee onboarding process as they enter the organization.
 When evaluating this journey, be sure to focus on any specific issues that occur in the delivery of your service, like the trouble that newly-hired employees might have with signing in to corporate systems.

 Address everyone that plays a role in the customer journey

 Continuing the onboarding example above, you’ll already appreciate that many different corporate departments play a role in the overall employee onboarding process.
 The IT department provides a laptop and the appropriate accounts needed for the employee to be able to do their job.
 While the facilities department prepares a desk and even an access pass for secure areas.
 The human resources (HR) department handles the employee agreement and personnel administration.

 So, when preparing a customer journey, make sure that you involve all the relevant departments and roles.
 Then your customers’ experience might become a joint responsibility.